 3. When you pay off a debt

-4. When you get a promotion or a raise
+4. When you get a raise or new job

 5. If your payments are too high

 Did a friend or colleague tell you about their low student loan payments and leave you wondering why you’re paying so much?
 If you’re focused on other financial goals, refinancing can lower your monthly bill by helping you qualify for a lower interest rate, extend the length of your loan (such as from a 10-year to a 20-year loan), or both.
 Keep in mind that extending the length of your loan could increase the overall amount of interest you’ll pay.

 Tip: If you’re saving up for a house down payment, lowering your student loan bill can help you decrease your debt-to-income ratio (DTI), which is an important factor if you plan on applying for a mortgage.

 If you’re in a position to put more towards your loans each month and are eager to get debt-free as soon as possible, refinancing can help you get to the finish line sooner.
 A shorter-term loan (such as a 5-year loan) will likely come with a higher monthly bill but a lower interest rate, faster timeline, and less interest overall.

 Tip: Not ready to commit to a higher bill?
 You may want to choose a lower monthly plan, then set up autopay to pay more than the minimum.
 You’ll still save overall, but have the option to pay less if you ever need more wiggle room.

 7. When interest rates drop in the market